I have never been a morning person.

 Alarm #3 → Alarmy.
 This is an alarm app that will not allow you to turn it off until you are up, out of bed, and completing a pre-set task.
 The tasks to choose from are: taking a picture of an object, scanning a pre-set barcode, solving a few simple math problems, or vigorously shaking your phone a set number of times.
 If you’re not awake and ready to start your day after using this app, then I’m sorry, there’s no hope for you.
 (Just kidding)

-Looking Forward to Something Exciting
+2. Look Forward to Something Enjoyable

 If catching up on emails, paying bills, or folding laundry are the first things on your To-Do list, then you will never be motivated to get out of bed in the morning.